Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Home Equity Line of Credit (HELOC)

-Another type of second mortgage, a HELOC also enables you to borrow against the equity you have in your home.
-However, the way in which you take out money is reminiscent of using a credit card.
+A HELOC also enables you to borrow against the equity you have in your home, but the way in which you take out money is reminiscent of using a credit card.
 With a HELOC, you are approved for a certain amount and given a period of time during which you can withdraw money as needed — as long as you don’t exceed your limit.
 Once the draw period ends, repayment begins and you must repay the outstanding balance, plus interest.
-If you can’t make payments, you risk foreclosure as the loan is tied to your home.
+If you can’t make payments, you risk foreclosure because the loan is tied to your home.

 Rate and Term

 Also known as a no cash-out refinance, rate and term refinancing is an avenue that homeowners pursue when looking to change the interest rate or terms of their existing mortgage.
-Similar to a cash-out refinance, rate and term loans are not a second mortgage but replace original mortgages once secured.
-Typically, homeowners will consider this type of refinance when seeking a lower interest rate, hoping to get more favorable loan terms (either shorter or longer, depending on financial goals), switching loan types or eliminating mortgage insurance.
+Similar to a cash-out refinance, rate and term loans are not a second mortgage but replace original mortgages.
+Homeowners will typically consider this type of refinance when they’re seeking a lower interest rate, hoping to get more favorable loan terms (either shorter or longer, depending on financial goals), switching loan types or eliminating mortgage insurance.

 Streamline